 Besides the well-known quantum key distribution (QKD) \cite{qi365}, bit commitment (BC) and oblivious transfer (OT) are also essential cryptographic primitives.
 It was shown that OT is the building block of multi-party secure computations and more complicated \textquotedblleft post-cold-war era\textquotedblright\ multi-party cryptographic protocols \cite{qi139}, and quantum OT (QOT) can be obtained basing on quantum BC (QBC) \cite{qi75}.
 But it is widely accepted that unconditionally secure QBC is impossible within the quantum framework \cite{qi74}-\cite{qbc31}.
 This result, known as the Mayers-Lo-Chau (MLC) no-go theorem, is considered as putting a serious drawback on quantum cryptography.
 Obviously, it indicates that QOT built upon QBC cannot be secure either.
 This stimulated the emergence of many other no-go proofs on quantum two-party secure computations including QOT \cite{qi149,qi500,qi797,qi499,qi677,qi725,qbc14,*qbc40,qbc61}.

 Nevertheless, Kent showed that BC can be unconditionally secure under relativistic settings \cite{qi44,qi582,qbc24,qbc51}.
-Also, it was found that the MLC theorem may not be sufficiently general to cover two recent QBC protocols \cite{HeJPA,HePRA}.
-Many \textquotedblleft practical\textquotedblright\ QBC protocols were proposed too, which are secure if the participants are limited by some experimental constraints (see the introduction of Ref. \cite{HeJPA} for a detailed list).
-There is also device-independent QBC \cite{qbc29}, which, though not unconditionally secure, has the advantage that it does not rely on any assumption on the internal working of the physical devices, so that the security will not be affected even if the devices are fabricated by the cheater.
+Recently, these relativistic BC protocols were implemented experimentally \cite{qbc82,qbc83} .
+Also, there were many proposals on \textquotedblleft practical\textquotedblright\ QBC, which are secure if the participants are limited by some experimental constraints, such as individual measurements or limited coherent measurements, misaligned reference frames, unstability of particles, Gaussian operations with non-Gaussian states, etc. (see the introduction of Ref. \cite{HeJPA} for a detailed list).

 Therefore, it is natural to ask whether these BC protocols can lead to secure QOT.